 Matrix Model Devotes Time to Treatment

-As the cliche goes: recovery is a marathon, not a sprint.
+As the cliché goes: recovery is a marathon, not a sprint.
 The most successful approach to addiction therapy spans over a long period of time so the drivers of addiction can be addressed.
 The Matrix Model works because it’s an optimum length for intensive outpatient: 16 weeks, or about 4 months.
 This can be extended up to 12 through continuing care/aftercare.
 This form of IOP is structured differently than inpatient treatment.

-Focusing on Behavior, Not Generalities
+Matrix Group Therapy Focuses on Behavior, Not Generalities

 The Matrix Model works because it’s more directive and behavior-focused than general therapy.
 While inpatient does great with focusing clients on the motivations behind their problematic actions, IOP has the advantage of “immediate gratification,” so to speak.
 Changes in behavior can be applied right away because clients are already integrated into the real world.
 The Matrix Model encourages personal responsibility by focusing on behavior rather than feelings.